 A Refund Credit Note (RCN) is a way for you to be repaid if you have to cancel your holiday.
 In the future, you can get money off a holiday.

 The trustees of the Air Travel Trust (ATT) will protect you.
 However, your RCN must have been issued for an ATOL-protected booking and your holiday must have been cancelled solely because of the COVID-19 pandemic.
-If your tour operator that issued the RCN fail.

 The date for you to redeem and/or secure the protection of an RCN does have an expiry date: Thursday 30th September 2022